 VPNs aren’t sexy talk.
 I understand you.

-But a cheap VPN comes at a lower cost than a night at a hostel –in some cases you only need to pay once for lifetime access, and using one sure beats sharing a jail cell toilet with a bunch of unsavory characters for the rest of your short life.
+But a cheap VPN comes at a lower cost than a single night at a hostel –in some cases you only need to pay once for lifetime access.

 Man in the Middle Attacks

 A VPN can make insecure networks more secure and prevent “man in the middle” attacks from compromising whatever data you’re transmitting one way or another.

 A man in the middle attack is when someone inserts themselves between your computer and the server you’re communicating with, able to view all data traffic like passwords, photos, and messages.

 A VPN can further encrypt your data, making your traffic indecipherable to the average hacker.
 This means all of your work, cloud drives, and bank accounts are less likely to get broken into.

 But there’s a darker side.
 And if there’s one trend in this article, it’s the progression of bad to worse.

 Are You Gay?

 Things that we did every day back home may not be legal in the country we’re in, and those laws could bleed into our online activity.
 It’s generally best to keep our online activities separate from our offline activities.

 Facebook, Bitcoin, Grindr –all of these are tied to some sort of crime in one country or another.